Low Level Bits

 (Semi-)official OS packages

 These are the packages maintained by the OS maintainers and not necessarily by LLVM maintainers.
-These packages are the easiest way to start: just call apt/brew install llvm
+These packages are the easiest way to start: just call apt/brew install llvm and you are done.

 The packages come with dynamic libraries, which enables both fast build times and plugin support.
 The packages usually contain everything that is needed for testing, but they of course lack the debugging story.